 Some chronic inflammation goes unnoticed so that you are unaware of any damage being done.

 Rather than reaching for pharmaceutical anti-inflammatory drugs, which can be very harmful, instead make healthier lifestyle choices and follow some of these tips for reducing inflammation - safely and in a natural way.
 One suggestion is the use of parent essential oils – for example Advanced EFA Formula – which will do the same as an anti-inflammatory medication but without the risk.
 Parent essential oils provide the raw materials your body needs to reduce inflammation naturally.

 Top ten tips

-comes from cocoa beans and the dark rich color and taste, so many of us love, is due to its bioflavonoids which give us an extra gift
+5. Chocolate comes from cocoa beans and the dark rich color and taste, so many of us love, is due to its bioflavonoids which give us an extra gift of modulating inflammation.